Marisa Lino

-Marisa Lino (born August 12, 1950) is an Italian-born American retired diplomat who served as the U.S. Ambassador to Albania between 1996 and 1999.
+Marisa Lino is an Italian-born American retired diplomat who served as the U.S. ambassador to Albania between 1996 and 1999.

 Early life

-Lino was born in the Free Territory of Trieste, today part of Italy, but grew up in Portland, Oregon from the age of five.
 She received an M.A. in international affairs from The George Washington University's Elliott School of International Affairs in 1972 and B.A. in political science from Portland State University in 1971.
 In May 1999, she received an honorary doctorate of international affairs from John Cabot University.
 She also completed a Certificate in Advanced Engineering Studies at M.I.T. in a mid-career program and did post-graduate work at the University of Zagreb (then in the former Yugoslavia).

 Career

 Her career at the State Department included overseas postings in Albania, Italy, Pakistan, Syria, Iraq, Tunisia and Peru.
 She was the United States ambassador to Albania between 1996 and 1999.